-As the simulation tool, Dymola (Dynamic Modeling Laboratory) by Dassault Systèmes16, which is capable of time-domain simulations of complex Modelica models, is used.
+As the simulation tool, Dymola (Dynamic Modeling Laboratory) by Dassault Systèmes (Dessault Systèmes, 2022), which is capable of time-domain simulations of complex Modelica models, is used.

 The programming framework is coded in Python.
-The implemented scripts follow-as detailed in Fig. 2-a four-step process for the automated execution of simulations, such as the 54 environmental conditions from Sect.
+The implemented scripts follow - as detailed in Fig. 2 - a four-step process for the automated execution of simulations, such as the 54 environmental conditions from Sect.
 4.1, and facilitate the option to embed an iterative optimization algorithm, as described in Sect.
 4.3.
-More detailed information on the Python-Modelica framework, both regarding the theory and structure, as well as its capabilities and some application examples, can be found in the publications by Fricke et al. (2021); Leimeister et al. (2021); Leimeister (2019).
+More detailed information on the Python-Modelica framework, regarding both the theory and structure, as well as its capabilities and some application examples, can be found in the publications by Fricke et al. (2021), Leimeister et al. (2021), and Leimeister (2019).